amazon-archives/automating-governance-sample/Bluegreen-AMI-Application-Deployment-blog/README.md

 		a.
 A function to get the Amazon provided SourceAMI ID based on region and architecture
 		b.
 A function to update the Systems Manager parameter with the golden AMI ID
 		c.
 A function to update the CodeBuild deployment group with necessary blue-green configurations (currently cloudformation does not have support for creating a deployment group with blue-green deployment configurations)

+<b> <u> Part2: </u></b> Sample Java web application source code with the CodeBuild and CodeDeploy configuration files

+	1. Copy all the files from Part2 folder into the your CodeCommit root folder and push them into AWS CodeCommit repository

 <b> <u> Part3: </u></b> CloudFormation template will create the AWS CodePipeline and all the requirements components with the following steps: